lnmurthy/FinLit/README.md

 - **Finance Tools**: Practical tools and calculators for budgeting, debt repayment, and investment planning.
 - **Community Support**: A platform for users to share experiences, tips, and encouragement.

+## Acknowledgments

+- Khan Academy and Duolingo for inspiration
+- Our dedicated team of developers and educators
+- All contributors and early testers of the app